30 Awesome Activities for Volunteering and College Scholarships

 What does volunteering have to do with college scholarships?

 A LOT!
 Many organizations that offer scholarship money want to know what students are doing to help out their local communities.
+There are a TON of scholarships for volunteering available to both high school and college students.

 To the scholarship searching student, this means two very important things: